microsoft/aed-go-learn-content/write-test-program/includes/1-project-files.md

 When you're done with the initial project files set up, move on to the next module.
 Otherwise, you might need to revisit the section where we discussed how packages work in Go and why you need to use Go modules.
 For now, you simply need the file structure we showed you before with the exact same content we included here.

-See you in the next module to start writing the code we need to implement the initial set of features for our online bank system.
+Next, we'll start writing the code we need to implement the initial set of features for our online bank system.